jotego/jtcps/README.md

 In order to see the equations for Willow's PAL.

 # Compilation
-The core is compiled using jtcore from **JTFRAME** but the first time you need to compile and run the utility **mmr** in the *cc* folder:
+The core is compiled using jtcore from **JTFRAME**.
+Follow the instructions in the README file of (JTFRAME)[https://github.com/jotego/jtframe] and then:

 ```
-cd cc
-make
-mmr -inc
+source setprj.sh
+jtcore -mister
 ```

-This generates an include file needed by the verilog code.
+This will produce the mister file.

+## Static Time Analysis (STA)

+MiST and SiDi compilations produce STA clean files with the default seed.
+However the MiSTer RBF file with everything enabled doesn't always come STA clean.
+If you disable HDMI or sound during compilation the RBF file will normally be STA clean.
+Public binary distribution in [jtbin](https://github.com/jotego/jtbin) are either STA clean or violations are below 99ps.

 # Simulation